angelicamacias/bash_scripting_tutorial/ssh/README.md

 “sshpass”

-NOTE: For install the command sshpss: yum install sshpass or sudo yum install sshpass ooor search the page epel for rhel 8 beta
+**NOTE**: For install the command sshpss: yum install sshpass or sudo yum install sshpass ooor search the page epel for rhel 8 beta

-Abstrac: In this point we can run any command for the remote server from our local server without the ask and password.
+**Abstrac: In this point we can run any command for the remote server from our local server without the ask and password.**